 7th – A Peregrine was noted in Kingston-upon-Thames and a pair there on the 13th.

-9th – Three Goldeneye and an Oystercatcher were on Walton Reservoir (Knight and Bessborough) and a Green Sandpiper was nearby on Chelsea & Lambeth Reservoir.
+9th – Three Goldeneye and an Oystercatcher were on Walton Reservoir (Knight and Bessborough) and a Green Sandpiper was nearby on Walton Reservoir.
 Three Scaup were located on Island Barn Reservoir.

 10th – The first migrant Chiffchaff was singing on Tolworth Court Farm and 2 Little Egrets were at Kempton Nature Reserve.